Anju2003/TESTAPP/README.md

 # testapp1

-An application that detects shapes form a surface and grpahically represent it using an AR vision.
+An application that detects shapes form a surface and graphically represent it using an AR vision.

 ## Getting Started